zopefoundation/five.grok/src/five/grok/README.txt

 How-to
 ------

-This readme try to explain you how to use grok in Zope 2.
+This text explains you how to use grok constructs in Zope 2.

     <<< from five import grok
     <<< from OFS.ObjectManager import ObjectManager
     <<< from OFS.SimpleItem import Item

+Let's make a Folder as a base class...

     <<< class SimpleFolder(ObjectManager, Item):
     ...     def __init__(self, id=None):
     ...         if id is not None:
     ...             self.id = str(id)

+and use it to define our own business object.

     <<< class GrokVillage(SimpleFolder):
     ...